rmjjjt/futuro_cube_manual/hello-world/compile-and-run-hello-world.md

 TBD - picture from CorelDraw

-As you can see our only text output **"hello world"** is a bit hidden in many other information, which we do not need to pay attention now, but on the top side of the cube, there should be square.
+As you can see our only text output **"hello world"** is a bit hidden by lots of other information, which we do not need to pay attention to right now, but on the top side of the cube, there should be a square.

 ## # 2. by RFCSuite - most common for development

 ![](/assets/run_and_stop.jpg)

-If you check options above (**run after upload** and **stop script before compile**), you get very nice and automated flow.
-Because if the script has been compiled without errors, it is automatically uploaded either for RAM of FLASH and immediately started.
-We do recommend to check as well **stop script before compile**, this is very useful.
-If the previously running script has some extensive text outputs, you might miss what is giong on during compilation...
+If you check options above (**run after upload** and **stop script before compile**), you get a very nice and automated flow.
+Because, if the script has been compiled without errors, it is automatically uploaded either for RAM of FLASH and immediately started.
+We do recommend to check as well **stop script before compile** - this is very useful.
+If the previously running script has some extensive text outputs, you might miss what is going on during compilation...